 A dark spot, the shadow of the heat shield, enters the scene from lower left, moving toward the center.
 The bright heat shield itself is also apparent just before the shadow and hardware meet in the impact on the surface.
 The area of ground visible in the images is about six-tenths of a mile (1 kilometer) across.
 The frames shown here are cropped portions of full-frame images from the Mars Descent Imager.

 The sequence includes 25 frames, repeated in five run-throughs for this presentation.
 The action is full speed in the first, fourth and fifth run-throughs.
 It is one-half and one-eighth speeds in the second and third run-throughs.
+(No audio)

 This animation depicts the location of the ChemCam instrument at the top of the mast on NASA's Mars rover Curiosity and the field of view of the instrument's camera, called the Remote Micro-Imager.
 In the animation, the camera is pointed at ChemCam's calibration target on Curiosity's deck.
+(No audio)

 President Obama phoned the team at JPL on Monday, Aug.
 13, to congratulate them on the successful landing of Curiosity.
 "It's inspiring to all of us.
 Photographs that are coming back are going to be remarkable and amazing," President Obama said.